LeGrand-Lab/BulkAnalysis_plusNetwork/scripts/README_scripts.md

 	+ `exam_INTER_cond_M2_GO_GSEA.R`
 	+ `exam_INTER_cond_sCs_GO_path.R`

 	 Are dedicated to pathways terms enrichment (and GSEA when needed: the case of M1 and M2 cell types).
 Working directory is `exam_INTER_conditions/dynamic/`.
 First they produce `{CELLTYPE}_INTERagetime_sy.csv` this means, **gene symbols** (note `_sy` suffix) are added to DE csv results.
-Rds objects generated via gprofiler2 and fgsea, as well as customized pdf figures are saved into `exam_INTER_conditions/dynamic/`.
+Rds objects generated via gprofiler2 and fgsea, as well as customized pdf figures are saved into working directory.
+Note that `exam_INTER_conditions/dynamic/go_gsea_csv/` is the path to csv files keeping **top** functional terms (and top gsea pathways) which are directly used for pdf customized figures.

  - `exam_Inter_cond_sta.R` : performs classic DE test (Old vs Young) time point by time point (like a "snapshot" of  expression differences at each time point).
 Results saved into `exam_INTER_conditions/static/`.

-- `natmi_cmd.sh` and `natmi_edges.sh`: ran in this order, yield  L-R networks into natmiOut/ folder.
+- `natmi_cmd.sh` and `natmi_edges.sh`: ran in this order, yield  L-R networks into `natmiOut/` folder.

-- pathView\_test.R : a simple test with pathView, results into 'path_classic_tools/'.
+- pathView\_test.R : a simple test with pathView, results into 'path\_classic\_tools/'.

 - yieldsArbitraryKmeansPlot.R : a demo to show that, for "specific" genes, increasing 'k' yields repetitive patterns (a justification to use